Effects of concurrency on epidemic spreading in Markovian temporal networks: Epidemic threshold when the network switches rapidly

 where $\overline{C}_+ = \max(\overline{C}, 0)$ and $\overline{C}_- = \max(-\overline{C}, 0)$ denote the positive and negative parts of the incidence matrix~$\overline{C}$, respectively. \end{corollary}

 \begin{proof} We adapt Eq.
 (3.20) in Ref.~\cite{Masuda2020ImaJApplMath} to the case in which the network is defined by $\breve{\mathcal{G}}$, the infection rate is independent of edges, and the recovery rate is independent of nodes.
 Specifically, by replacing $B'$, $D$, $D_1'$, $D_2'$ in Eq.
-(3.20) in Ref.~\cite{Masuda2020ImaJApplMath} by $\beta\breve\Xi$, $\mu I$, $\mu I$, $\mu I$, respectively, where $I$ is the identity matrix, we obtain
+(3.20) in Ref.~\cite{Masuda2020ImaJApplMath} by $\beta\breve\Xi$, $\mu I$, $\mu I$, $\mu I$, respectively, we obtain

 where $\bm \epsilon(t)$ is entry-wise nonnegative for every $t\geq 0$.
 Equation \eqref{eq:pSIS} implies

 where matrix $\mathcal{A}$ is given by

 Therefore, to complete the proof, it is sufficient to show